Higher-spin kinematics & no ghosts on quantum space-time in Yang-Mills matrix models: Inner product matrix

 \paragraph{\und{$\cA_\mu \in \cC^0 \otimes \R^4$}.}

-It is convenient to ignore the $(s,k)$ substructure of the $\cC^s$ here.
+This sector clearly contains 4 dof.
 Among the above modes, only the spin 1 mode $\cA^{(-)}[\phi^{(1)}]$ and the spin 0 modes $\cA^{(g)}[\phi^{(0)}]$ are in $\cC^0 \otimes \R^4$, while $\cA^{(n)}[\phi^{(0)}]$ vanishes.
 It follows from the previous considerations that all these modes are independent.
-Now $\cA_\mu^{(-)}[\phi^{(1)}]$ i.e. $\phi^{(1)}$ encodes the most general space-like vector field on $\cM^{3,1}$, cf. \eq{A-s0-spacelike}, which amounts to 3 degrees of freedom (i.e. real scalar fields).
+Now $\cA_\mu^{(-)}[\phi^{(1)}]$ i.e. $\phi^{(1)}$ encodes the most general space-like vector field on $\cM^{3,1}$, cf. \eq{A-s0-spacelike}, which amounts to 3 degrees of freedom.
 Together with the spin 0 mode $\cA^{(g)}[\phi^{(0)}]$ we obtain 4 dof, which is precisely the content of $\cC^0 \otimes \R^4$.
 It follows that the above list of modes is complete.
 These modes are elaborated explicitly in section \ref{sec:C0-modes-explicit}.

 \paragraph{\und{$\cA_\mu \in \cC^s \otimes \R^4$}.}